 Washing powder type: Biological

 Who hasn’t heard of Daz?
 Daz has been around since 1953, making it one of the oldest washing powder brands on the market today.
-Their washing powder is still extremely popular due to its effectiveness and value for money (especially if you buy in bulk).
+Their washing powder is still extremely popular due to its effectiveness and value for money (especially if you buy it in a large box).

-This particular washing powder is ideal for removing tough stains, and that makes it a good choice for families with young children (or clumsy adults).
-If you purchase the XXL pack then you are getting great value for money, with around 130 washes in a 7 kg pack.
+This particular washing powder is ideal for removing tough stains and whitening whites, and that makes it a good choice for families with young children (or clumsy adults).
+If you purchase this box, you get good value for money, with around 90 washes in a 6.3 kg pack.

 Ariel is another of the biggest brands on the market, and one which is perfect for removing stains.
 This washing powder is available in several different sized packs, including the linked 9.1 kg pack which offers a whopping 140 washes.